 The Hair and Beauty Academy Important Announcementhba is supporting government measures to limit the spread of COVID-19.

-The Academy has re-opened with learning back on-site, following all COVID-19 safety guidelines.
+The Academy is open with learning on-site, following all COVID-19 safety guidelines.

 Office administration is open for enquiries, bookings and enrolments.

 For all enquiries, please call or email us.

 Smart and Skilled is a reform of the NSW vocational education and training system.
 It’s helping people get the skills they need to find a job and advance their careers.

 - an entitlement to government-subsidised training up to and including Certificate III

 - government funding for higher-level courses (Certificate IV and above) in targeted priority areas.

 How Much Will Your Smart And Skilled Training Cost You?